cs-uob/COMS20012/docs/labs/Lab4.md

 ## Exercise 1.
 Get familiar with the network

-•	Open the Packet Tracer simulation, [02_PacketTracer_Testing_firewall.pka](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/02_PacketTracer_Testing_firewall.pka)in Cisco Packet Tracer.
+•	Open the Packet Tracer simulation, [02_PacketTracer_Testing_firewall.pka](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/02_PacketTracer_Testing_firewall.pka) in Cisco Packet Tracer.
 It should work fine on versions 7.0 and newer, however you may choose to upgrade to the latest version of Packet Tracer using your Netacad login [here](https://www.netacad.com/group/offerings/packet-tracer/)

 •	If you are asked whether to update devices, click No.

 ## The Devices